 Messages of several types are transmitted through the inference graph's channels, serving two purposes: relaying newly derived information, and controlling the inference process.
-A message can be used to relay the information that its origin has been asserted or negated (an I-INFER message), that its destination should now be asserted or negated (U-INFER), or that its origin has either just become unasserted or is no longer sufficiently supported (UNASSERT).
+A message can be used to relay the information that its origin has been asserted or negated (an i-infer message), that its destination should now be asserted or negated (u-infer), or that its origin has either just become unasserted or is no longer sufficiently supported (unassert).
 These messages all flow forward through the graph.
-Other messages flow backward through the graph controlling inference by affecting the channels: BACKWARD-INFER messages open them, and CANCEL-INFER messages close them.
+Other messages flow backward through the graph controlling inference by affecting the channels: backward-infer messages open them, and cancel-infer messages close them.
 Messages are defined as follows:

-< orig, support, type, astatus?, finfer?, priority >

-where orig is the node which produced the message; support is the set of support which allowed the derivation producing the message (for ATMS-style belief revision [de Kleer, 1986; Martins and Shapiro, 1988]); type is the type of the message (such as I-INFER or BACKWARD-INFER, described in detail in the next several subsections); finfer? states whether this message is part of a forward-inference task; astatus? is whether the message is reporting about a newly true or newly false node; and priority is used in scheduling the consumption of messages (discussed further in Section 4).
+< origin, support, type, assertStatus?, fwdInfer?, priority > where origin is the node which produced the message; support is the set of support which allowed the derivation producing the message (for ATMS-style belief revision [8,11]); type is the type of the message (such as i-infer or backward-infer, described in detail in the next several subsections); fwdInfer? states whether this message is part of a forward-inference task; assertStatus? is whether the message is reporting about a newly true or newly false node; and priority is used in scheduling the consumption of messages (discussed further in Sect.
+4).
+We define the different types of messages below, while the actions the receipt of those messages cause are discussed in Secs.
+3.2 and 3.3.